rstudio/gt/tests/testthat/_snaps/fmt_fraction.md

       tab %>% fmt_fraction(columns = num, accuracy = 0)
     Condition
       Error in `fmt_fraction()`:
-      !
-The numeric value supplied for `accuracy` is invalid.
-      * Must be an integer value greater than zero.
+      ! `accuracy` must be a whole number larger than or equal to 1, not the number 0.

 ---